appsquickly/XcodeEditor/README.md

 # Compatibility

 Xcode-editor has been tested on Xcode 4+.
 It should also work on earlier versions of Xcode.
-The AppCode IDE from jetbrains is not yet supported.
+The AppCode IDE from JetBrains is not yet supported.

 # Authors